Skip to content

 capacity = 5120

-After configuring the collector, additional configurations can be made on the DDtrace SDK side.
+After configuring the collector, you can also make additional configurations on the DDTrace SDK side.

 Environment Variable Settings